-McCulloch spent a lifetime seeking a mapping from physiology to logic, but not a functional, 'this neuron does this, that neuron represents that' approach.
+McCulloch spent a lifetime seeking a mapping from physiology to logic, but not a functional, 'this neuron does this, that neuron represents that approach.
 The quest for a functional mapping of areas of the brain to specific concepts in the mental repertoire can be debunked by the story of the 'mother neuron.'
-Assume that science manages to determine which specific neuron holds the meaning of 'mother' for a specific individual, and assume further that this single neuron can be removed from the brain surgically. perfectly, and that the patient is now awake and doing fine after the surgery.
-You ask the patient, 'Tell me about your mother' and the patient replies with a blank stare and a large.
+Assume that science manages to determine which specific neuron holds the meaning of 'mother' for a specific individual, and assume further that this single neuron can be removed from the brain surgically, perfectly, and that the patient is now awake and doing fine after the surgery.
+You ask the patient, 'Tell me about your mother' and the patient replies with a blank stare and a large, "Huh?"
+So far, so good.
+Now, the story goes, you ask the patient, 'Tell me about your father' --- what happens now?
+Are you to expect that the idea of 'father' is also gone --- how could that be, because the premise was that you removed a tiny portion of the brain, isolated to the 'mother' concept only?
+Or, are you to expect that 'father', a concept that exists in close and inextricable relationship to 'mother', is still present?
+What if you asked the patient, 'Who is home when you came home from school as a child?
+With whom do you associate the smell of pies baking in the kitchen?'
+I can still hear this story being told by lerry Lettvin, a student of McCulloch, to illustrate the point, but there I get ahead of myself, so to speak, for we will come back to Jerry in a moment.